Photoluminescence from metal nanostructures -- dependence on size: Discussion

 Our predictions were shown to match well a range of experimental results of SE, including for cases that formally lie beyond the limits of validity of the analysis, including non-spherical particles and their arrays.
-The quantitative discrepancies observed in some cases may originate in differences in the underlying permittivity data, in subtleties associated with the significant field non-uniformity in this case, or in missing elements needed for a complete description of the PL, e.g., the inclusion of emission originating from inelastic electron scattering, which was already shown to dominate the emission near the pump frequency~\cite{Baumberg-Aizpurua_Nat_comm_2024_inelastic}.
-Even better understanding of these discrepancies may be obtained by comparing to aSE measurements, which were so far done in the context of thermometry~\cite{Cahill_T_measure,Orrit-Caldarola_T_measure,Orrit-Caldarola_T_measure_transient,Kall_ACS_photonics_2018}, but not done systematically as a function of the size.
+The quantitative discrepancies observed in some cases may originate in differences in the underlying permittivity data, in subtleties associated with the significant field non-uniformity in this case, or in missing elements needed for a complete description of the PL, e.g., the inclusion of emission originating from inelastic electron scattering\footnote{According to~\onlinecite{Baumberg-Aizpurua_Nat_comm_2024_inelastic}, this contribution dominates the emission near the pump frequency.}{\XYZ , interband transitions and the subtle QM effects highlighted in~\onlinecite{Abajo_Tagliabue_PL}.} Even better understanding of these discrepancies may be obtained by comparing to aSE measurements, which were so far done in the context of thermometry~\cite{Cahill_T_measure,Orrit-Caldarola_T_measure,Orrit-Caldarola_T_measure_transient,Kall_ACS_photonics_2018}, but not done systematically as a function of the structure size.